DesiresAreGrey/Website/docs/misc/modded-minecraft-versions.md

 # Popularity of Modded Minecraft Versions

 Charts are Interactive!
 You can click on legend items to toggle the different options, and you can hover over points for total counts.
-Data is fetched from Modrinth and Curseforge APIs, and may take a moment to load.
+Data is fetched from Modrinth and Curseforge APIs, and are cached for 1 day (may take a bit to load the first time).

 <div id="overall-total" style="min-height: 500px;"></div>